devlato/async-wait-until/README.md

 #### Waiting for something forever

-If you aren't sure how long with a process take, you can use `waitUntil.Forever` (which is a shortcut for [Number.POSITIVE_INFINITY](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/POSITIVE_INFINITY)) as the timeout value:
+If you aren't sure how long a process will take, you can use `waitUntil.Forever` (which is a shortcut for [Number.POSITIVE_INFINITY](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/POSITIVE_INFINITY)) as the timeout value:

 ```ts
 import { waitUntil, WAIT_FOREVER } from 'async-wait-until';